NSERC Mock Reviews

 Applications should be started early and be reviewed by colleagues who have recent experience and success with the DG program.

-Applicants should be aware that their Evaluation Group is bound by NSERC rules around the Discovery Grant program, and EG members rely heavily on Merit Indicators (excellence of the researcher, merit of the proposal, and quality of the training program and track record; These criteria are given at the end of the Peer Review Manual).
+Applicants should be aware that their Evaluation Group is bound by NSERC rules around the Discovery Grant program, and EG members rely heavily on Merit Indicators (excellence of the researcher, merit of the proposal, and quality/track record of the HQP training program; These criteria are given at the end of the Peer Review Manual).
 Common “beginner” mistakes in Discovery Grant submissions include submitting a proposal for a short-term project instead of a research program, not distinguishing clearly between short and long term goals for the program, and “phoning in” the training plan for Highly Qualified Personnel.

 These reviews will be valuable for anyone applying to the Discovery Grant program, but obviously these proposals and the EG members are from EG 1503.